tlorien/GitHub-Pages-Blog-Post-Creator/README.md

 python main.py
 ```

-2. Choose an Option:

-- 1: Create a new blog post
-- 2: Reset GitHub token
-- 3: Reset password
-- 4: Exit

-Follow Prompts: Depending on your choice: create a blog post, reset your GitHub token, or change your password.
+Follow Prompts to create a blog post, reset your GitHub token, or change your token decryption password.

 ## Configuration

 **config/config.ini:** Configuration file to set repository details such as repo_owner, repo_name, branch, and posts_dir.
 This file is automatically created if it does not exist, and users will be prompted to fill in missing values.